w3c/wai-curricula/content/designer/navigation-design.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students to recite the different types of navigational methods that exist and provide examples for each.
-Assess how students understand the different types of navigational methods for websites, documents, and applications.
+Assess how students understand and communicate them different types of navigational methods for websites, documents, and applications.
 * Portfolio &mdash; Students design the navigation menu and other navigational components for a website.
 Assess how students understand accessibility features of navigation across websites and applications.

 ## Teaching Resources